Should You Take a Breath Test During a DUI Arrest in Chicago?

 To the first offender: if the extended suspension of 12 months for refusal vs. 6 months for failure seems like it is too much of a hardship for you to experience, and you are tempted to take your chances with the machine, STOP and THINK!

 In Illinois, the suspension you will face can be addressed through the installation of a blood alcohol ignition device (BAIID) in any vehicle you might drive (exception for employer vehicles, although the State will waive that requirement when you must drive an employer vehicle in the scope of your job), or through the wearing of an Alcosensor Ankle Bracelet (like Lindsay Lohan).

 You must apply for the permit through the Secretary of State, pay the fees, get the device, and then drive.
 You can drive with the device 24/7, without restrictions, other than the fact that you must maintain sobriety at all times, because the BAIID will require random testing during the drive; the Ankle Bracelet constantly measures any alcohol through your skin pores, and transmits positive results to the monitoring company and the State.

 So, for the reasons stated above, including the potential for inaccurate results due to your personal variance in the 2100:1 ratio, and the lack of any real benefit vs. the lack of any significant detriment in the submit vs. refusal choice, it is generally recommended that you politely, with as little comment or argument as possible, refuse any and all chemical testing of your breath during and after a DUI arrest.
 This will usually give you the greatest chance of success in defense of your DUI.

 Speak to our Experienced DUI Legal Team in Chicago

-Since 1990, the experienced DUI legal team at Mitchell S. Sexner & Associates LLC. has been helping clients charged with Driving Under the Influence charges.
-Call today at (800) 996-4824 for free information about how we can help you to retain your driving privileges.
+Since 1990, the experienced DUI legal team at Mitchell S. Sexner & Associates LLC has been helping clients charged with Driving Under the Influence charges.
+Contact us online or call (800) 996-4824 for free information about how we can help you to retain your driving privileges.